Putin ‘must be taken seriously’ over nuclear threats, EU says

 “Everybody who has gone to Moscow, to the Kremlin to talk to Putin, they came back with the same answer: ‘I [Putin] have military objectives, and if I don’t get these military objectives I will continue the fight.’
 This is certainly a worrisome direction, but we have to continue to support Ukraine,” Mr Borrell said.

-In a speech to the UN this week via videolink, Ukrainian president Volodymr Zelensky declared that, for Kyiv, Russia’s assault had resulted in “a war for life”, as he outlined five conditions for a peace deal with Russia, including that Moscow be stripped of its position as a permanent member of the UN security council.
+In a speech to the UN this week via videolink, Ukrainian president Volodymr Zelensky declared that, for Kyiv, Russia’s assault had resulted in “a war for life”, as he outlined five conditions for a peace deal with Russia, including that Moscow be stripped of its position as a permanent member of the UN Security Council.

-Following the speech, Mr Borrell announced that the EU would prepare to impose new sanctions on Russia and answer Mr Zelensky’s fresh call for further military support for Ukraine.
+After the speech, Mr Borrell announced that the EU would prepare to impose new sanctions on Russia and answer Mr Zelensky’s fresh call for further military support for Ukraine.

 Denouncing Mr Putin’s “cynical” threat to use nuclear weapons as “a real danger to the whole world”, Mr Borrell said that the Russian president appeared to be “doubling down a failing strategy” out of “panic and desperation”.

-The highly effective Ukrainian counter-attack this month appears to have severely shaken Mr Putin, as Kyiv’s forces retook huge swathes of the Kharkiv region and re-entered Luhansk in a symbolic victory which battered Mr Putin’s stated war aim of seizing control of the Donbas region, after being beaten back from Kyiv.
+The highly effective Ukrainian counterattack this month appears to have severely shaken Mr Putin.
+Kyiv’s forces retook huge swathes of the Kharkiv region and re-entered Luhansk in a symbolic victory that battered Mr Putin’s stated war aim of seizing control of the Donbas region.

 In an apparent bid to shore up Moscow’s existing gains in the face of the rapidly advancing Ukrainian counter-assault, Mr Putin announced this week that referenda on joining Russia would be held in four regions held by Moscow-backed forces.

-As votes began on Friday in Luhansk, Kherson and the partly Russian-controlled Zaporizhzhia and Donetsk regions, journalists and officials reported that armed groups had been sent to search homes and coerce people to go out and take part in the referendum.
+As votes began on Friday in Luhansk, Kherson and the partly Russian-controlled Zaporizhzhia and Donetsk regions, journalists and officials reported that armed groups had been sent to search homes and coerce people into going out and taking part in the referendum.

-The results of the votes – widely denounced as a “sham” – will be announced on Tuesday, in a move that looks set to considerably escalate the war, with Mr Putin’s nuclear threats coming as Moscow repeatedly warned that any attack on the newly-annexed regions would be considered an attack on Russian territory.
+The results of the votes – widely denounced as a sham – will be announced on Tuesday, in a move that looks set to considerably escalate the war.
+Mr Putin’s nuclear threats have come as Moscow has repeatedly warned that any attack on the newly annexed regions would be considered an attack on Russian territory.

 Register for free to continue reading